geovannyAvelar/lukla/README.md

 ## Roadmap

-This is a pretty simple project and it might be improved.
+This is a pretty simple project, and it might be improved.

 - Write unit tests and improve the code testability;
 - Dockerize the app;